aHuddini/LiteFinPad-Expense-Tracker/README.md

 Twitter: [@Huddini_2k](https://x.com/Huddini_2k)

 Hello World!
-I'm a beginner to software development, dabbling in the AI-enhanced tech world when I have free time from grindnig at my full-time career.
+I'm a beginner to software development, dabbling in the AI-enhanced tech world when I have free time from grinding at my full-time career.

-This is my first "microapp" project vibe-coded with the help of Cursor AI (using Claude Sonnet 4 as my primary coding model).
+This is my first "microapp" project vibe-coded with the help of Cursor AI (using Claude Sonnet 4 as my main coding model).
 The development framework is a combination of Python (business logic), Tkinter (GUI) & CustomTkinter (GUI).

 Inspired to think more seriously about my spending habits from watching Caleb Hammer's Financial Audit YouTube series, I built it for my own personal use to solve a need to quickly keep track of large, monthly expenses.
-While it wasn't a one-shot app, I've been learning a lot about software development and how hard it actually is to build software (despite having powerful AI tools to assist me).
+This wasn't a one-shot app, but I've been learning a lot about software development and how hard it actually is to build software (despite having powerful AI tools to assist me).

-I felt my project was stable enough for daily use to release and open source it out for the public.
+I feel my project is stable enough for daily use to release and open source to the public.

 Check my Beginner_Thoughts.md file for how my AI-assisted development's journey been if you're curious :).